SaifSalah/saifsalah.github.io/_posts/2023-11-28-SeImpersonatePrivilege.md

 - SQL Server service accounts
 - Most other service accounts

-Why it matters: pop a web shell or compromise a database service, you probably have this privilege.
+Why it matters: If you can pop a web shell or compromise a database service, you probably have this privilege.
 And that's your way up to SYSTEM.

 ## Access Tokens Explained

 Windows uses access tokens for security decisions.
 Every process has one.
-It's basically the process's ID card,what files it can read, what it can do, everything.
+It's basically the process's ID card, what files it can read, what it can do, everything.

-The interesting part: with SeImpersonatePrivilege, you can steal someone else's token and become them.
+The interesting part: with SeImpersonatePrivilege, you can steal someone else's token and assume their identity.
 The hard part is getting that token.

 Typical scenario: